 The International Fuel Tax Agreement (IFTA) is an agreement among the 48 contiguous states in the U.S. and 10 provinces in Canada to simplify the collection and redistribution of fuel taxes paid for by interstate and international motor carriers.
-If you operate a fleet that crosses state lines, you are required to complete IFTA reporting quarterly, and the process can be burdensome.
+If your vehicles cross state lines, you are required to complete IFTA reporting quarterly, and the process can be burdensome for your accounting and management teams.
 But it doesn’t have to be.
-By leveraging the right tools, you can save time and make filing your IFTA fuel tax report easier.
+By leveraging the right tools, you can save time and make filing your IFTA fuel tax report simple.

 The History behind IFTA

 Prior to IFTA, each state had its own licensing and fuel tax reporting system.
-Drivers had to purchase fuel permits from every state in which they traveled and follow the various requirements imposed by those states.
-Acquiring fuel permits was costly and inefficient as permits could only be purchased at select ports of entry.
-Not only did the process delay deliveries, but it added additional miles to what would have been direct routes.
+Drivers had to purchase permits from every state in which they traveled and follow the various requirements imposed by those states.
+Acquiring these permits was costly and inefficient, as they could only be purchased at select ports of entry.
+Not only did the process delay deliveries, but it added additional miles to what should have been direct routes.

 Beginning in the 1980s, U.S. states started consolidating multiple permits into one that would allow access across member jurisdictions.
-What began in Arizona, Iowa and Washington was eventually adopted by other states, except Alaska and Hawaii, and by Canada.
-And so, the International Fuel Tax Association was created to manage IFTA fuel tax returns.
-Rather than requiring fleets to navigate the intricacies of multiple state-run permitting systems, the process was somewhat simplified with a single organization.
+The agreement that began in Arizona, Iowa and Washington was eventually adopted by other states (excepting Alaska and Hawaii) as well as by Canada.
+And so, the International Fuel Tax Association was created to compile and manage fuel tax returns.
+Rather than requiring fleets to navigate the intricacies of multiple state-run permitting systems, the process was somewhat simplified with this single organization.

 Filing for IFTA